-A Preview Of Lululemon Athletica's Q3 Earnings
+A Preview Of Lululemon Athletica's Earnings

-Lululemon Athletica (NASDAQ: LULU) unveils its next round of earnings this Wednesday, December 11.
+Lululemon Athletica (NASDAQ: LULU) unveils its next round of earnings this Wednesday,

+December 11.
 Get prepared with Benzinga's ultimate preview for Lululemon Athletica's Q3 earnings.

 Earnings and Revenue

-Analysts covering Lululemon Athletica modeled for quarterly EPS of 93 cents on revenue of $898.01 million.
+Analysts covering Lululemon Athletica modeled for quarterly EPS of 93 cents on revenue of $898.01 million .

 In the same quarter last year, Lululemon Athletica announced EPS of 75 cents on revenue of $747.65 million.
 If the company were to match the consensus estimate when it reports Wednesday, EPS would be up 24.00%.
 Sales would be up 20.11% from the year-ago period.
 Here's how the company's reported EPS has compared to analyst estimates in the past: